StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Important note

 From v5 onwards the basis will no longer be StatisticalRethinking.jl but RegressionAndOtherStories.jl.
-Both packages have very similar content, but StatisticalRethinking.jl uses Plots.jl while RegressionAndOtherStories.jl is using Makie.jl.
+Both packages have very similar content, but StatisticalRethinking.jl uses Plots.jl while RegressionAndOtherStories.jl is using (Cairo)Makie.jl.

 Tagged version 4.2.0 is the last more or less complete set of scripts covering `the old` chapters 1 to 11.